AmbrogioMB/INN_IJOC/README.md

 # INN_IJOC

-Code for the article *Multi-Objective Linear Ensembles for Robust and Sparse Training of Few-Bit Neural Networks* by A. M. Bernardelli, S. Gualandi, H. C. Lau, S. Milanesi, N. Yorke-Smith
+Code for the article *Multi-Objective Linear Ensembles for Robust and Sparse Training of Few-Bit Neural Networks* by A. M. Bernardelli, S. Gualandi, H. C. Lau, S. Milanesi, N. Yorke-Smith.

 The repository contains one python file only, that can be used to reproduce the tests regarding the MNIST dataset.

-The PARAMETERS can be modified accordingly to the experiments
+The PARAMETERS can be modified accordingly to the experiments.

 For every value in the list `different_p`, the file produces 3*nm* + 1 csv files where *n* is the number of instances, namely `instances`, and *m* is the number of different numbers of